Health-RI/The-FAIR-Metroline/pages/metroline_steps/analyse_data_semantics.md

 You should end up with a compiled table of information, like you can see in the table below [step a)](#a-for-existing-metadata) and continue to Step [Check for an existing standard/codebook b)](#b-for-new-metadata) (for new (meta)data).

-### Step: Check for an existing standard/codebook
+### Step 2 - Check existing standard/codebook for your (meta)data
 #### a) For existing (meta)data
 Check if your (meta)data comes with a codebook or metadata standard.
 In case it does, it is recommended to still check if the semantics of the codebook or standard are clear or need improvement.
-Jump to this part of the how-to [here](#step-check-and-improve-metadata-semantics).
+Jump to this part of the how-to [here](#step-3---check-and-improve-metadata-semantics).

 If the (meta)data is not coming with a codebook or standard, proceed to [Compile information](#a-for-existing-metadata).